brijr/payload-ab/README.md

 2. Go to the "A/B Testing" tab
 3. Toggle "Enable A/B Testing"
 4. Optionally set a PostHog Feature Flag Key (or one will be auto-generated)
-5. Create your variant content
+5. Modify your variant content as needed (all content is automatically copied from the main content when you first enable A/B testing)
 6. Save the document

 ## PostHog Integration